Omar-Obando/Youtube-Livestream-bot/README.md

 Then L_jWHffIx5E would be the ID of the video.

 # How many views can I send?
-it depends on the power of the pc that the program is running ,important things to take into account (raam) (internet speed)
+it depends on the power of the pc that the program is running ,important things to take into account (ram) (internet speed)

 # recommendations for use
 Download all files from the repository for smooth operation